 As you continue for the Bastion Park out of the center, passing the Esplanāde square, you’ll reach Riga’s treasure box, the art nouveau district.

-But wait, don’t you just pace across the greeneries; take your time to stroll around, admire the Orthodox Cathedral which was built end of the 19th century in a Neo-Byzantine style.
+But wait, don’t you just pace across the greeneries!
+Take your time to stroll around, and admire the Orthodox Cathedral which was built end of the 19th century in a Neo-Byzantine style.

-On the Esplanāde’s opposite end, you’ll spot the Art Academy of Latvia and next to it the National Museum of Art, housing mostly Latvian artists but also different temporary exhibits.
+On the Esplanāde’s opposite end, you’ll spot the Art Academy of Latvia.
+Next to it is the National Museum of Art, housing mostly Latvian artists but also different temporary exhibits.

 Even if you are not that much into art, the building as such is interesting and from the top floor, you have a grand view of the city.